alloba/book-of-hours-notes/books/The Mirror of Melancthe.md

 The day-book and dream-journal of Abbess Melancthe, venerated as a saint and respected as an alchemist.
 ### Partial Study Description
+I'm Reading...

+Melancthe speaks longingly of 'those we would call from behind the sky…'
 ### Study Complete Description
+I've Read...

+Melancthe claims that the Sights and Sensations arts that she describes can be used to invoke 'the Dream of a Star', when sufficient Sky-aspect is invoked to uplift an Ascendant Harmony.